-The Decline of 'Alalā In the Wild
+The Decline of 'Alala In the Wild

 In the late 19th century, wild populations of 'alalā were reported to be "abundant locally" and "extremely numerous" in certain areas of Hawai'i Island mainly the Kona and Ka'ū Districts (National Research Council 1992:16).
 Up until the 1940s, although their numbers were declining, sighting 'alalā was still a common occurrence in a narrow forest belt of the Kona District.
 However, throughout the early 20th century, its population steadily declined due to factors such as commercial logging, deforestation for agriculture and ranching, and the shooting of 'alalā as agricultural pests.
 These activities led to a steady decrease in the number of 'alalā throughout its range.
 In 1976, three 'alalā were observed in the Ka'ū Forest Reserve, and in 1977, a single bird was observed within the Hawai'i Volcanoes National Park (National Research Council 1992).
-A map showing the historical distribution along with the decline in the 'alalā's native range is shown in Figure 14.
-In 1967, in accordance with the Endangered Species register (Secretary of the Interior 1967).
+A map showing the historical distribution along with the decline in the 'alalā along with several other native birds, were listed as on the federal endangered Species register (Secretary of the Interior 1967).
 This status made additional support available for studying the remaining populations of 'alalā and for the development of the Federal 'Alalā Recovery Plan which was published in 1982 (Burr et al. 1982).